datamokotow/falcon-streamlit-chat/README.md

 Clone this repository
 Install the required dependencies using pip install -r requirements.txt Run the Streamlit app using streamlit run app.py
-### Live Demo
-If you would like to test Falcon LLM without installing it, we have a live demo available.
-You can find it here: [link to the live demo]

 ### Contributing
 We welcome contributions to this project.
 If you have ideas for improvement or have found issues, please feel free to open an issue or submit a pull request.